emiyl/dumpling-classic/README.md

 - A user reported that dumpling would freeze mid-dump.
 This was caused by a bad SD card.
 Ensure that it is formatted properly before dumping.

+## Known Issues

+On games which have folders with large file counts (like the BotW update) can slow down massively when dumping.
+This is due to a hardware limitation that makes everything really damn slow with large folders.
+Just use FTP for that.

 ## To-do

 1. Support dumping of `otp.bin` and `seeprom.bin`